Our visitor policy

 Ward 7 (general)

-This is a general ward which you could come to if you have respiratory (breathing), neurological (brain) or gastroenterology (stomach) problems as well as a variety of other issues.
+This is a general ward you could come to if you have respiratory (breathing), neurological (brain) or gastroenterology (stomach) problems as well as a variety of other issues.
 It's a ward for older children, aged seven to 16, some of whom can stay for quite a long time.

 Because of this, the ward has a special young persons' room that includes many things that young people said they would like to have in it, such as comfy sofas and computers.
 There is Wi-Fi access, a TV and games consoles and it's a great place to hang out and make friends.
 There is also a wide range of games and toys to make sure you don't get bored.